 “My whole thing with coming back was being able to help where I can,” Porter Jr. said.
 “Do what I can to help.”

 He and his fellow Tigers weren’t able to help by boxing out when Georgia went to the line with 12 seconds left, though.
 After the second of a pair of free throws missed, the Bulldogs corralled an offensive board in a tangled lane.
 Back at the line, two more foul shots didn’t drop, allowing Missouri to take a timeout with 7.1 seconds left and set up its final shot.

 “It’s not so much what Mike didn’t do,” Martin said.
 “Georgia defended.”

 The Tigers were all too aware of that, especially in the first half.

 For a few minutes early on, though, things had looked better than ever for the Tigers.
-Porter Jr. checked in three minutes into the game and layed in a transition bucket just moments later.
+Porter Jr. checked in three minutes into the game and laid in a transition bucket just moments later.
 His brother Jontay hit a desperate deep 3.
-Scottrade Center’s black and gold-clad crowd was roaring.
+Mizzou Arena — no, Scottrade Center was roaring.
 It was 10-0.

 Like most leads it seems for Missouri, it was fleeting.

 “When the going gets tough, some people run for the hills and some try and climb them,” Georgia head coach Mark Fox said. “[My team was] down 10-0 and decided to try and climb it.”